-Radiation safety training shall be provided to all individuals before being:
+Radiation safety training shall be provided to all individuals before:

-- permitted unescorted access to controlled areas; or - occupationally exposed to ionizing radiation during access to controlled areas, whether escorted or not [10 CFR 835.901(a)].
+- being permitted unescorted access to controlled areas; and - receiving occupational dose (i.e., the exposure resulted from the individual's work assignment) during access to controlled areas [10 CFR 835.901(a)].
+This requirement applies whether or not the individual is escorted.